kowasaur/will/README.md

 [Invite Link](https://discord.com/oauth2/authorize?client_id=794073147288190981&permissions=8&scope=bot)

 # Use
 The WiLL role must have Adminstrator and be above all other roles to function correctly
+If you want to make a category, make a channel with the type, `category`

 # Commands
 **Note:** parameters in <> are mandatory and parameters in [] are optional